jboverfelt/rodeo/README.md

 All functions return a Clojure map.
 The map will contain an :error key with a description if there was an error.
 Otherwise, it will return a map containing the response.
+My humble suggestion is to use [core.match](https://github.com/clojure/core.match/) to perform error handling for responses with an :error key and regular handing for success responses.
+However, since you'll get a map back regardless, it is completely up to you to decide on an error handling strategy.

 ### Geocoding